-6.1 Bullying is "Behaviour by an individual or a group, repeated over time that intentionally hurts another individual either physically or emotionally".
-(DfE "Preventing and Tackling Bullying" 2017);
+Bullying is "Behaviour by an individual or a group, repeated over time that intentionally hurts another individual either physically or emotionally".
+In school, pupils understand bullying to mean 'several times on purpose'

 6.2 Bullying can include name-calling, taunting, mocking, making offensive comments, kicking, hitting, taking belongings, producing offensive graffiti, gossiping, excluding people from groups and spreading hurtful and untruthful rumours.
 This includes the same inappropriate and harmful behaviours expressed online, such as the sending of inappropriate messages by phone, text, through websites and social media sites and apps as well as sending offensive or degrading images by mobile phone or via the internet.